marineverse/marineverse.github.io/_posts/2020-05-17-vr-sailors-marineverse-cup-community-romeo.markdown

 *I was interested in VR and purchased an Oculus Go and discovered the “Big Breezy Boat” and enjoyed getting on the VR ocean.*

 *I upgraded to Oculus Quest and contacted Greg from MarineVerse team and wondered why I could not get the sailing app.
-Greg hooked me up with the alpha version of Marineverse Cup.*
+Greg hooked me up with the alpha version of MarineVerse Cup.*

 *So while I am sheltering in place, I have been addicted to competing in sailing races daily!*